ZeroThink-01/X-Gama/README.md

  # Lists :
 [![discordbotslabs](https://github.com/ZeroThink-01/X-Gama/blob/master/bots-lab-xgama.JPG?raw=true)](https://bots.discordlabs.org/bot/743132258537439313)
-- Look to app (and see the X-Gama for inviting) : https://discordbots.app/
+- Look to app (and see the X-Gama for inviting) : https://discordbots.app/ (TODO add a image of it)
 - https://voidbots.net/bot/743132258537439313